Pertussis

 Patients treated at home should be isolated, particularly from susceptible infants, for at least 4 weeks from disease onset and until symptoms have subsided.

-Preferred drugs are
+Preferred antibiotics are

 Antibiotics should also be used for bacterial complications (eg, bronchopneumonia, otitis media).